COVID’s Impact on Travel to Japan

 Beneath the national government, Japan is divided into 47 ‘prefectures’ ranging in size and population.
 Hokkaido is the largest while Tokyo – the third smallest prefecture – has the largest population.
 Prefectures are then subdivided into municipal categories i.e. cities, towns, etc. – the third level of administration.

-The national government is obviously the most important administrative body in the country however the constitution also affords significant responsibility to each prefecture including education, labour, social welfare and health.
+The national government is the most powerful administrative body in the country, however the constitution also affords significant responsibility to each prefecture including education, labour, social welfare and health.
 While there is variation between prefectures in their administrative functions – i.e. taxes, schools, business conditions, etc. – most do not impact on international traveller.

-The prefectures have the power to go their own way but it is important to note that the national government supplies the prefectures with up to 60% of their funding, which can be used a means of directing prefectural governments to follow the national agenda including closure of business and public facilities through declaration of a ‘state of emergency.
+It is worth noting that the national government supplies the prefectures with up to 60% of their funding, which can be used to follow the national agenda including the closure of businesses and public facilities through declaration of a “state of emergency.”

 How is this relevant to international travellers?

-1 / the national government determines who can enter Japan, for how long, and any requirements i.e. mandatory quarantine entrants are subject to.
-For further information, please refer to our ‘Traveling to/from Japan during COVID-19’ page.
+1 / The national government determines who can enter Japan, for how long, and any requirements i.e. mandatory quarantine entrants are subject to.

-3 / and very importantly, to-date, the Japanese government has not enforced a lock-down on any area of the country.
-State of emergency declarations have applied to various prefecture and the entire country for different periods of time, under which closure of businesses etc. were requested however at no time has Japan been under a forced lock-down.
+3 / To-date, the Japanese government has not enforced a lock-down on any area of the country.
+State of emergency declarations have applied to various prefecture and the entire country for different periods of time, under which closure of businesses were requested, however at no time has Japan been under a forced lock-down.

 In response to the spread of COVID-19 in Japan, the national government revised an existing law – the Act on Special Measures Against Swine Influenza – in order to define and make state of emergency declarations; first applied to Hokkaido, followed by Tokyo and a small number of prefectures before eventually being extended to the entire country on Apr.
 16 2020.

-The following timeline is intended to provide an accurate snapshot of the developing situation in Japan for international travellers:
+The following timeline is intended to provide an accurate snapshot of the COVID-19 situation in Japan for international travellers:

-October 10 2022: from tomorrow onward, Japan will effectively reopen its border to international tourism with the removal of the daily cap limiting the total number of entrants and reintroduction of ‘visa-free’ travel for many nationalities.
+October 10 2022: From October 11 onward, Japan will effectively reopen its border to international tourism with the removal of the daily cap limiting the total number of entrants and reintroduction of “visa-free” travel for many nationalities.
 Travellers will also no longer be required to undergo COVID-19 tests prior to and upon arrival as long as they can provide evidence of at least three vaccinations and do not present any symptoms.
 It’s been a very long time since Japan saw any meaningful tourist numbers passing through its border making this a welcome moment for many people.
 Welcome back!

 October 3 2022: COVID-19 cases continue to fall around Japan.
 On Saturday, October 1, 35,644 cases were reported across the country – a drop of around 3,600 cases from the week before.
 The continued decrease in cases comes with just over one week until the international border is effectively set to open to ‘visa-free’ eligible passport holders on October 11.